Olympic Games play-off: Nchout and Onguene lead Cameroon squad for Chile showdown | Goal.com

 Tenerife's Feudjio Raissa is making a return since October 2019 as Juan Grande's Mambo Lame and Soyaux's Henriette Akaba also made the list for the upcoming showdown, from April 10-13.

-The 25-player list comprises 10 foreign stars and 15 home-based professionals, including Amazone's Ngah Manga and Catherine Mbengono for the doubleheader against Jose Letelier's team.
+The 25-player list comprises 10 foreign stars and 15 home-based professionals, including Amazone FAP's Catherine Mbengono for the doubleheader against Jose Letelier's team.

 Having missed out on an automatic slot at the expense of Zambia, the Indomitable Lionesses must subdue the South Americans, who are eyeing their maiden appearance in Tokyo.